 As the snow melts across the upper reaches of the roof, it trickles down toward the eave.
 If the roof temperature at the eave is below freezing, that trickle freezes like a mini glacier until layer upon layer gradually builds up and a "dam" of ice forms.

 When the ice dam is high enough, water collects behind it and forms a small pool.
 The water rises under shingles until it reaches a fastener hole and seeps into your home.

 If your eaves are shielded with eave flashing, such as a self-adhering rubberized asphalt and fiberglass mat (that self-seals when penetrated by fasteners), you probably won’t have to worry about ice dams.

-Contact Klaus Roofing Systems of Cincinnati today to find out more about our snow removal and ice dam prevention solutions, or our other roofing services like roof repair and replacement.
-We work in Cincinnati, Dayton, West Chester, Fairfield, Hamilton, Covington, Middletown, Ft Mitchell, Mason, Richmond and cities nearby.
+Contact Klaus Roofing Systems of Cincinnati today to find out more about our snow removal solutions, or our other roofing services like roof repair and replacement.
+We work in Cincinnati, Hamilton, West Chester, Middletown, Loveland, Dayton, Fairfield, Ft Mitchell, Mason, Richmond and cities nearby.

 our service area